Divorce in France

-Except in the case of a divorce par consentement mutuel, divorces are obtained in a two-stage procedure.
+Except in the case of an amicable divorce (divorce par consentement mutuel), divorces are obtained by following a two-stage procedure.

 - Stage one: The judge will order the divorce, determine who has custody of the children and what financial support should be paid for the children and for the “impoverished spouse”

 - Stage two: The notary will then proceed with the division of assets

 The party who does not have custody of the children will be ordered to pay financial support for the children even if their income is less than that of the custodial parent (contribution à l’éducation et à l’entretien des enfants).
 The judge assesses the amount due by calculating the needs and expenses of both parties.

 The “impoverished” spouse also has the right to ask for additional financial support for their personal benefit.
 The judge will be asked to determine whether the divorce will create a disparity in the financial situation of the parties as well as the children's needs.

 - Example: A successful businessman whose wife who stayed home to raise their children: after the divorce, the businessman will still earn a more than adequate income and can look forward to retirement on a satisfactory pension (probably from private sources).
 His wife may be destitute and can therefore ask the judge to award her financial support (prestation compensatoire).